GlosuU/bayograff/README.md

 ## TODOS

+-   Images can't be inserted into Latex :(
 -   After searching something, clicking Reporterms does not refresh to all reporterms
 -   Allow date input with text (maybe use npm install v-calendar)
 -   min and max dates should be one day off maybe (will need to use computed I believe)